Pruning Neural Networks: Optimize and Accelerate Inference

 )

-At 2:4 sparsity (50%) on NVIDIA A100/H100, inference speedup on Tensor Core around 1.7–2×.
+With 2:4 sparsity (50%) on NVIDIA A100/H100, inference acceleration on Tensor Core is about 1.7–2×.

 Wanda: simple and effective pruning

-# Wanda simpler than SparseGPT, comparable quality
+# Wanda is simpler than SparseGPT but comparable in quality

-# Works in minutes on 7B model
+# Runs in minutes on a 7B model

 def wanda_pruning(model, calibration_loader, sparsity=0.5):